IgnacioNAV/avaspec-kinetics-analyzer/README.md

    * Scroll to **Export All Results** for a summary table.
    * Use **Unit Conversion** options and click the download link to get an Excel report.

+### Note for Windows Users

+If you're using **Windows** and have Python installed via the **Microsoft Store**, it's recommended to **uninstall that version** before proceeding, as it may cause issues with PATH configuration and package execution.

+#### Recommended Installation on Windows

+1. Download and install Python from the official website: [https://www.python.org/downloads/windows/](https://www.python.org/downloads/windows/)
+2. During installation, make sure to **check the box** that says **“Add Python to PATH”**

 ## Project Structure

 ```text